 The Fund has a leverage agreement with ConvergEx Group.
-The interest rate charged for these borrowings is Fed Fund open rate plus 50 basis points.
-During the year ended December 31, 2022 the interest was as follows:
+The interest rate charged for these borrowings is Fed Fund open rate plus 0.50%.
+During the year ended December 31, 2023, no interest was incurred by the Fund.

 NOTE 8 - ADVANCES